 After his or her Junior year, each Minds Matter student works with his or her mentors to identify and apply to residential summer programs at colleges around the country.
 Students can apply to programs focusing on any number of academic subjects, such as law, medicine, forensics, and business.
 These programs allow students to explore schools they may be interested in applying to as Seniors, get a feel for the larger college experience, and meet other motivated scholars from around the world.

 Minds Matter’s primary goal is to assist students with applying to and gaining admission to leading four-year colleges and universities.
 Our admissions team works closely with students to help them achieve admission to schools that are the best fit for the particular student.
-Throughout its eight-year history, Minds Matter of Cleveland has succeeded in placing each of its graduates into a four-year institution, the vast majority with significant financial aid and scholarship assistance.
+Throughout its ten-year history, Minds Matter of Cleveland has succeeded in placing each of its graduates into a four-year institution, the vast majority with significant financial aid and scholarship assistance.

 The college application process is spearheaded by our expert college admissions team, who work with student-mentor teams to help students identify target schools, prepare compelling applications, and pursue financial aid and scholarship opportunities.
 Our team of writing councilors also work with students and mentors to craft the strongest possible application essays to highlight our students’ compelling stories.